The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Next – the 6 best vitamins and minerals for naturally clear skin

 More importantly, benzene is the main chemical behind tobacco smoking’s ability to cause leukaemia.
 At least three studies (study, study, study) on humans and two on animals (study, study) have confirmed this.
-It’s clearly a deadly substance then, and as for acne, benzene can severely drain your supplies of the antioxidant glutathione (study, study).
+As for acne, benzene can severely drain your supplies of the antioxidant glutathione (study, study).

 Roughly half of benzene exposure in the United States comes from tobacco smoking or second hand cigarette smoke.
-The average guy smoking 32 cigarettes per day inhales about 1.8 milligrams of benzene, which is 10 times the average daily intake of non-smokers.
+The average guy smoking 32 cigarettes per day inhales approximately 1.8 milligrams of benzene, which is 10 times a non-smoker’s daily intake.

 Another combustion agent found in cigarettes is butane, which is again used for ignition fuel in cigarette lighters.
 It’s also found in campsite ovens.
 Butane is actually used as a legal high by many teenagers since inhaling it can induce extreme euphoria.
 It’s believed that big tobacco adds it to cigarettes to make them extra pleasurable and irresistible.